Configure VTP Server and Client in Switch

 View the VLAN information again to verify the new VLAN.

-Since we created this VLAN on a transparent switch, it will not propagate it to other switches.
-To verify this, you can view VLAN information on Switch3 or Switch4 again.
+Since you created this VLAN on a transparent switch, it will not propagate to other switches.
+To verify this, view VLAN information on Switch3 or Switch4 again.

 Viewing VTP password